manish-garodia/database-livelabs/projects/dba-essentials-test/db21c-livelabs-workshops/manage-schema-objects/initialize-environment/initialize-environment.md

 ## Task 1: Verify that the dependent components are running

-In this task, you will verify that that the required components, such as Listener, Oracle Database, and ORDS, are running on the host.
+In this task, you will verify that the required components, such as Listener, Oracle Database, and ORDS, are running on the host.

 1. Verify that the listener service, *oracle-db-listener*, is running.